Uncertainty-Aware Hybrid Inference with On-Device Small and Remote Large Language Models: Uncertainty-Aware Hybrid Language Model for High-Throughput LLM Inference

 \subsection{Guideline for Setting Uncertainty Threshold}

 This subsection outlines the design of an uncertainty threshold for selectively skipping uplink transmissions.
-Specifically, tokens are skipped if their rejection probability \(\beta(t)\) satisfies \(\beta(t) \leq \beta_{\text{th}}\), where \(\beta_{\text{th}}\) denotes the rejection probability threshold.
+Specifically, the device aims to omit uplink transmission for draft tokens whose predicted rejection probability \(\beta_d(t)\) meets the condition \(\beta_d(t) \leq \beta_{\text{th}}\), where \(\beta_{\text{th}}\) represents the rejection probability threshold.
 Two skipping strategies are considered: risk-averse skipping, which skips only tokens predicted to be immediately accepted (\(\beta_{\text{th}} = 0\)), and risk-prone skipping, which skips both tokens predicted to be immediately accepted and those probabilistically accepted.
 These strategies involve a trade-off between inference accuracy and token throughput.
-Risk-averse skipping is lossless, preserving a vocabulary distribution consistent with LLM inference, as expressed by:

-with the proof of this equality provided in \cite{leviathan2023fast}.
+Risk-averse skipping is lossless, ensuring that the vocabulary distribution remains consistent with LLM inference.
+To formalize this, we extend the definition of rejection probability to any vocabulary token $v$ at time $t$ as: $\beta_v(t) \coloneqq \max\left(1 - \frac{y_v(t)}{x_v(t)}, 0\right)$.
+Using this, the preserved vocabulary distribution under risk-averse skipping satisfies the unbiasedness requirement, expressed as: with the proof of this equality provided in \cite{leviathan2023fast}.
 However, this approach does not facilitate higher token throughput.
-In contrast, risk-prone skipping increases token throughput by deliberately relaxing the equality in \eqref{equality}, introducing a bias \(\beta_{\text{th}} > 0\) to $\beta(t)$.
+In contrast, risk-prone skipping increases token throughput by deliberately relaxing the equality in \eqref{equality}, introducing a bias \(\beta_{\text{th}} > 0\) to $\beta_v(t)$.
 This adjustment, however, may come at the expense of reduced inference accuracy.
 In this context, this subsection focuses on risk-prone skipping, aiming to maximize token throughput, derive its uncertainty threshold, and examine the associated risks.

 Revisiting the rejection scenario in U-HLM, rejection occurs when the target probability \(y_d(t)\) is less than the draft probability \(x_d(t)\), with a probability of \(1 - y_d(t)/x_d(t)\).
 For the U-HLM device aiming to skip uplink transmissions, \(x_d(t)\) is deterministic on the device, while \(y_d(t)\) is treated as a random variable.
-Under these conditions, the rejection probability \(\beta(t)\) can be reformulated as follows, incorporating the stochastic nature of \(y_d(t)\):
+Under these conditions, the rejection probability \(\beta_d(t)\) can be reformulated as follows, incorporating the stochastic nature of \(y_d(t)\):